Most interesting landmarks of Alaska

 Natural landmarks of Alaska

 - Devil Mountain Lakes – Seward Peninsula.
 Possibly the largest maar in the world – two joined round lakes formed by volcanic eruption some 21 000 years ago.
-Diameter of lakes is reaching 8 km.
+Diameter of lakes reaches 8 km.

 - Fumaroles of Mount Griggs – Lake and Peninsula.
 Hot and vigorously active fumaroles which are roaring very loudly and can be heard far away.